camunda-community-hub/camunda-8-examples/rollback-on-error-example/README.md

 ## How can I try it out?

-Configure the zeebe connection in the `application.yaml`.
-By default, it points to a plaintext local zeebe gateway.
+Configure the Camunda connection in the `application.yaml`.
+By default, it points to a plaintext local Camunda instance.

 Then, start the app by running